A complete listing of textbooks published by Routledge in the field of Landscape.

 Paperback – 2015-03-25

 Great City Parks is a celebration of some of the finest achievements of landscape architecture in the public realm.
 It is a comparative study of thirty significant public parks in major cities across Western Europe and North America.
 Collectively, they give a clear picture of why parks have been…

-This book is the long awaited sequel to "Continuous Productive Urban Landscapes: Designing Urban Agriculture for Sustainable Cities".
-"Second Nature Urban Agriculture" updates and extends the authors' concept for introducing productive urban landscapes, including urban agriculture, into cities as…
+Shortlisted for the 2015 RIBA President's Medal for Outstanding University-located Research This book is the long awaited sequel to "Continuous Productive Urban Landscapes: Designing Urban Agriculture for Sustainable Cities".
+"Second Nature Urban Agriculture" updates and extends the authors'…

 In this book Gayle Souter-Brown explores the social, economic and environmental benefits of developing greenspace for health and well-being.
 She examines the evidence behind the positive effects of designed landscapes, and explains effective methods and approaches which can be put into practice by…